 Nelson is the home of all New Zealand's hops, due to the perfect growing conditions.
 The region is also home to 11 craft breweries stretching from Founders Heritage Park to Onekaka in Golden Bay.
 They provide the perfect excuse for a day of exploring and sampling the local product.
 If you are interested in a more historical bent to your beer tour, then a visit to the Moutere Inn, one of the oldest pubs in New Zealand, or to the Mussel Inn for a taste of the Captain Cooker beer, is a must do.

 Abel Tasman National Park is situated near the top of the South Island, and is accessible by walking, cruising or kayak.
 The sheltered bays of the Park are perfect for sailing and sea kayaking, also offering opportunities to see the seals and dolphins who regularly play in these coastal waters.
-If you prefer to explore by land, the Abel Tasman Coast Track follows the coastline through native bush, over limestone cliffs and along golden beaches.
+If you prefer to explore by land, the Abel Tasman Coast Track follows the coastline through native bush, beside limestone cliffs and along golden beaches.